akshualy/Discord-Twitch-Live-Notifier/README.md

 ## Running in Docker

 The first option - and the option I use - is to run the project's docker image.
+It has the benefit of being able to run multiple instances at the same time.
+*Note: There is a limit by Twitch for how many access tokens you can have active at the same time for the same twitch client.*

-You have two paths you can take here as well:
+You have two paths you can take here:
+1. You may use this project's docker image in the container registry.
-1. You may fork the project and use the configured pipelines and container registry.
+   1. You may also fork the project and host it in your own registry.
 2. You may build the image yourself using the Dockerfile.

+You can read up on how to install docker on the [official website](https://docs.docker.com/get-docker/).

 ### Using the pre-built docker image from the registry

-The pipeline builds your image into your docker registry at
+The pipeline builds your image into your gitlab project's docker registry at
 `registry.gitlab.com/<YOUR USERNAME>/discord-twitch-live-notifier:main`.

 In my case that's `registry.gitlab.com/dekorated/discord-twitch-live-notifier:main`.